wtsi-hgi/13amp/README.md

 # 13 Amp

-A userspace CRAM-to-BAM translation virtual filesystem.
+A userspace CRAM-to-BAM translation virtual filesystem, which trades the cost of disk space for CPU, memory and time.

 ## Quick Build (with pkg-config)